-- Click the control menu in the bottom right corner of your Chromebook screen (near the clock)
+- On your Chromebook, click the control menu in the bottom right corner of your screen (near the clock).

 Remember, you can mirror audio and connect multiple Chromebooks to Reflector at once, as well as iPhones, iPads, Surface Pros and Android devices.
 You may also change mirroring quality in the bottom right window to best fit your preferences.

 To mirror your Chromebook screen to Apple TV:

 For a greater range of Chromebook mirroring features and capabilities, check out AirParrot for Chrome OS.
 AirParrot for Chrome OS allows you to wirelessly mirror a Chromebook screen to Apple TV.
 Simply download AirParrot for Chrome OS on your Chromebook, select your Apple TV from the AirParrot menu and begin mirroring.

 Let us know if you have any questions in the comments below!